|Average mass: ||90 kg

 Not all Mants are this hidebound.
 Immigrants and refugees in the Human or Gummi occupied regions of the Verge will retain their old attitudes for some time, but the next generation of hives will adapt to the attitudes and customs of their neighbors and become more flexible in their methods.
 Even the original hive of immigrants may, over time, adapt as the old members of the hive die off and their young mature - but this takes considerably more time since the hive itself is responsible for education of its young.

 Mants build structures based on hexagonal tiling.
 An entire Mant hive will be housed in one building.
-Each Mant will have its own cubbyhole – a vertical honeycomb cell in which it sleeps and rests, entered from above.
-The level above the sleeping cubbies is used as part of the Mant hive's common area.
+Each Mant will have its own cubbyhole – a vertical honeycomb cell in which it sleeps and rests, entered from below.
+The level below the sleeping cubbies is used as part of the Mant hive's common area.
 A hive building may have multiple levels of this nature, with larger areas for communal dining, work space, and storage.

 Mant structures are usually excavated from the ground, with ventilation towers rising into the air.